sumit03guha/smart-contracts-development-boilerplate/README.md

 ├── package-lock.json     # gitignored
 ├── package.json          # project details and dependencies
 ├── README.md
+├── .env.example          # format for structuring the .env file
-└── secrets.json          # API keys of block explorers for smart contract verification [should be gitignored]
+└── .env          # API keys of block explorers for smart contract verification [should be gitignored]
 ```

 ## Notes